CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/workshop-1-basic-automatic-deployment-with-netlify.md

 # What's this?

-todo
+Some notes to accompany an in-class workshop in which you'll learn the basics of deploying your html/css projects using Netlify.

 # Who's it for?

 It's for students in the HTML/CSS module.

-It's intended students attend the workshop session and follow along with this document.
+It's intended students attend the actual workshop session, which this document supports but does not replace.

-However, you will probably manage to follow this document without a teacher.

 # Workshop goals:

-- After this first 20minute workshop, students should be able to...
+- After this first 20-minute workshop, students should be able to:

-  - configure automated deploy of any STATIC, non-generated site they create on github in future (including all significant HW projects)
+  - configure the automated deploy of any STATIC (non-generated) site they create on github in future (including all significant CYF homework projects).
-  - recover from common mistakes
+  - recover from common mistakes they make during deployment configuration.

 # Non-goals: